 CREATE TABLE towns ( town VARCHAR(64), county VARCHAR(64), state VARCHAR(2) );

 The preceding schema defines a single table with three columns: town, county, and state.
 We could also set options, such as default values and primary keys.
 But for now we will keep it as simple as possible.

-Once you create the application catalog, you are ready to start the database.
-Again, there are several options available when starting a VoltDB database, which we will discuss later.
+Once you have the schema defined, you can start the database and load your schema.
+There are several options available when starting a VoltDB database, which we will discuss later.
 But for now, we can use the simplest command to start the database using the default options on the current machine with the following command:

 The voltdb create command tells VoltDB to create a new, empty database.
-The argument tells VoltDB which application catalog to use when creating the database.
+Once startup completes, the server reports the following message:

 Congratulations!
 You have created your first VoltDB database.
 Of course, an empty database is not terribly useful.
 So the first thing you will want to do is create and retrieve a few records to prove to yourself that the database is running as you expect.

 VoltDB supports all of the standard SQL query statements, such as INSERT, UPDATE, DELETE, and SELECT.
-You can invoke queries programmatically, through standard interfaces such as JDBC and JSON, or you can include them in stored procedures that are compiled and included in the application catalog.
+You can invoke queries programmatically, through standard interfaces such as JDBC and JSON, or you can include them in stored procedures that are compiled and loaded into the database.

 1> insert into towns values ('Billerica','Middlesex','MA'); 2> insert into towns values ('Buffalo','Erie','NY'); 3> insert into towns values ('Bay View','Erie','OH');

 We can also use ad hoc queries to verify that our inserts worked as expected.
 The following queries use the SELECT statement to retrieve information about the database records.